 CPR does not have a policy against horse riding or equestrian sports.
 We believe however that the rehoming and retraining of the few horses into other equestrian fields provides a good opportunity to reduce their likelihood of ending up a sale yard or slaughterhouse.

 While the results that we achieve may not be immediately visible (especially to our newest supporters), progress is being made in several fronts including our major campaign areas.

 The landscape is noticeably different to what it was some years ago when CPR was formed.
 No longer does the industry enjoy the reputation of being the 'Sport of Kings' as the truth behind the reality of horse racing is exposed.

 We are currently working on a breakdown of our recent and longer term successes over the course of our campaigning, which will be published to this website shortly.

-Most statistics mentioned on this website are taken directly from the industry produced annual publication, the Australian Racing Fact Book, which can be viewed here
+Most of the wastage statistics mentioned on this website are derived from basic calculations from the figures provided in the industry produced annual publication, the Australian Racing Fact Book, which can be viewed here

-According to the statistics in these publications, the racing industry breeds approx 13,000 racehorses every single year (although there has been significant decline from 18,000 just eight years ago).
-View reference
+According to the statistics in these publications, the racing industry breeds approximately 13,000 thoroughbred horses every single year - although there has been significant and steady decline from 18,758 in 2005/2006.
+View reference – table 21

-- Most racehorses are geldings (unable to breed), and therefore of no use to the breeding industry.
+1. Most male racehorses are geldings (unable to breed), and therefore of no use to the breeding industry.

 There currently is no retirement plan for all racehorses, but CPR hopes to change this through our 1 % To Stop The Slaughter (Retirement Plan) campaign.